scality/metalk8s/docs/index.rst

 .. _Scality: https://www.scality.com
 .. _Zenko: https://www.zenko.io

-MetalK8s, based on the Kubespray_ project, reliably installs a base Kubernetes cluster, including all dependencies (like etcd_), using the Ansible_ provisioning tool.
-MetalK8s augments this installation with operational monitoring and metering tools, including Prometheus_, Grafana_, ElasticSearch_ and Kibana_.
+MetalK8s uses Kubespray_, among other tools, to install a base Kubernetes cluster, including all dependencies (like etcd_), using the Ansible_ provisioning tool.
+MetalK8s augments this installation with operational tools, including Prometheus_, Grafana_, ElasticSearch_ and Kibana_ for monitoring, metering, and other purposes.
 Furthermore, MetalK8s deploys an "ingress controller" based on Nginx_ by default.
-All of these are managed as Helm_ packages by MetalK8s.
+All of these are managed as Helm_ packages.
 See :doc:`architecture/cluster-services` for a complete listing.

 .. _Kubespray: https://github.com/kubernetes-incubator/kubespray/
 .. _etcd: https://coreos.com/etcd/